 What is The Open Championship golf tournament?

 The Open Championship boasts itself as the most international of the four Majors.
-There will be 156 players competing for the Claret Jug in mid-July, headlined by reigning champion Shane Lowry.
+There will be over 150 golfers competing for the Claret Jug in mid-July, headlined by reigning champion Collin Morikawa.

 There are 28 categories to determine exemption from qualifying, while 46 spots will be awarded out of The Open Qualifying Series, which covers 16 events in 11 countries.

-The 156-player field will be shrunk to the top 70 and ties following the conclusion of Round 2.
+The 150-plus player field will be shrunk to the top 70 and ties following the conclusion of Round 2.
 If there’s a tie after 72 holes, there will be a four-hole aggregate playoff followed by sudden death, should the tie persist.

 The 2019 Open Championship winner was a major longshot.
 Irishman Shane Lowry (+8000) won in Northern Ireland by 6-shots, proving that fairy tales come true when he lifted the Claret Jug in front or a roaring grandstand at Royal Portrush.

-Will another longshot emerge on England’s finest course at Royal St. George’s to capture the Claret Jug?
-If so, bettors who cash in will join the Open winner in celebration as the 2021 Open champion will also haul in more than $2 million for the biggest winning prize in British Open history.
+Will another longshot emerge at Scotland’s finest course at St Andrews to capture the Claret Jug?
+If so, bettors who cash in will join the Open winner in celebration as the 2022 Open champion will also haul in more than $2 million.

 Since the Official World Golf Rankings (OWGR) started in 1996, there have been four Open Championship winners ranked outside the top-100.
 Two of them won at Royal St. George’s, as Ben Curtis pulled off the most improbable win of all.
 Curtis was ranked 396 in the world at greater than 300-1 odds when he won in 2003.